jonathan366/test-20/content/about/index.md

   - Strategy
 ---

 Hello!
-I'm Jonathan, a developer advocacy program manager based in Bengaluru, India striving to turn developers into heroes.
-I build, engage and grow developer communities focused on helping developers simplify their daily workflows while helping reach more developers.
+I'm Jonathan, a developer advocacy program manager endeavoring to turn developers into heroes.
+I build, engage, and grow developer communities to help developers become successful.
+I focus on the SaaS developer product niche.

-Currently at [Automation Anywhere](https://automationanywhere.com/) I'm building the RPA developer ecosystem from ground up.
+Currently, at [Telerik](http://telerik.com/), I'm growing and bolstering the community of 20M+ developers.

-Here are a few key areas that I excel at:
+Here are a few key domains that I shine at: